-We go to a little Vietnamese restaurant called Saigon that is right around the corner.
+We go to a little Vietnamese restaurant called Saigon, which is right around the corner.
 It is one of the restaurants where I feel confident that all the veggies are fresh and come from the open market.
-Plus, they are happy to accommodate my gluten, soy and dairy-free lifestyle.
+Plus, they are happy to accommodate my gluten, soy, and dairy-free lifestyle.
 They serve this delicious chicken coconut soup dish that you pour over rice.
-It is so tasty and the aroma is beyond the moon.
-Actually, just inhaling it I can feel my body gaining strength.
+It is so tasty, and the aroma is beyond the moon.
+Actually, just inhaling it, I can feel my body gaining strength.
 I’ve read a few recipes and thought about creating this meal for about a year.
 I practice each month, and this week I decided to finalize this baby.
 I have to say it is in strong competition with Saigon’s version.
 Try it and let me know what you think.

 - Meat: Pork